stonepros/stone/doc/stonefs/mount-using-kernel-driver.rst

 Persistent Mounts
 ==================

-To mount CephFS in your file systems table as a kernel driver, add the following to ``/etc/fstab``::
+To mount StoneFS in your file systems table as a kernel driver, add the following to ``/etc/fstab``::

     [{ipaddress}:{port}]:/ {mount}/{mountpoint} ceph [name=username,secret=secretkey|secretfile=/path/to/secretfile],[{mount.options}]